Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Introduction

 Section \ref{sect:specialcase} looks at a flexible special case of the canonical exponential family which results in analytic expressions for the filters, predictors and smoothers.
 They do not need any form of iteration or approximation.
 This special case covers a vast number of familiar models, e.g. based on distributions such as, for example, the Gaussian, multinomial, Poisson, Pareto, exponential, von Mises and Dirichlet.

-Section \ref{sect:quasi} develops a quasi-likelihood based estimation strategy for the hyperparameters of this time series model structure.
+Section \ref{sect:quasi} develops a quasi-likelihood based estimation strategy for the hyperparameters of this structure.
 This method is extended to allow for a two-step estimator, where an easy to use moment estimator reduces the dimension of the required numerical maximization.

 Section \ref{Sec: Empirical example} provides an empirical illustration based on a seven category Dirichlet model.
-The section uses the empirical results to provide simulation based evidence for the performance of the hyperparameter estimators.
+Section \ref{sect:conc} details some conclusions.